Frequently asked questions

 I have risk factors for MASH.
 When should I get screened?

-Talk to your health care professional about whether you should be screened for MASH as soon as you know you may be at risk.
+Talk to your health care professional about whether you should be screened for MASH as soon as you know you have one or more risk factors for MASH.
 If you’re diagnosed with MASH and it is addressed in its early stages, you may be able to stop or even reverse damage to your liver.

 Learn more about signs, symptoms, and risk factors for MASH.

 My doctor never mentioned MASH before.
-How can I ask them about it?
+How can I ask about it?

 You already do so much to support your overall health—don't stop short by leaving your liver health out of the picture.
 If you think you could be at risk for fatty liver disease or MASH, ask your health care professional about whether you should get screened.